trike33/GINDUMAC_intern/README.md

    `python3 final_gui_wlcpage.py`

 When you're finished working on your project, you can deactivate the virtual environment by simply typing deactivate in your terminal.

-# Refactored code

-Now the code is much modulated and all the functionalty is separated into its own module(leads.py, metabase.py, contacts.py, etc).